 Recommended by 2BT Travel

 Each January, the Swiss Alps hosts one of the largest LGBT winter events in Europe.
-Arosa Gay Ski Week is now in its 15th year and the offers a welcoming atmosphere for all LGBT people and allies in the gay-friendly village of Arosa, Switzerland.
+Arosa Gay Ski Week is now in its 15th year, and it offers a welcoming atmosphere for all LGBT people and allies in the gay-friendly village of Arosa.

-The event attracts guests from more than 30 countries with 500+ people attending the all-inclusive event.
-Arosa is accessible by both car or train, with direct connections from all major Swiss cities, by making a quick transfer in the town of Chur.
+The event attracts guests from more than 30 countries, with 500+ people attending the all-inclusive event.
+Arosa is accessible by both car or train, with direct connections from all major Swiss cities, by making a quick transfer to the town of Chur.

 Visit Mount Pilatus